 LASIK is commonly used in the treatment of Hyperopia (Long-sightedness), Myopia (Short-sightedness), and Astigmatism.

 Q11: Can Laser Eye Surgery get rid of my reading glasses?

 Yes.
 Monovision can give you independence from reading glasses.
 The concept of monovision involves correcting one eye so that it is focused for reading.
 Monovision is subject to individual adaption and may not be suitable for everyone.
 Suitability for monovision can be discussed and even trialled at the time of your consultation.
 You may also be found suitable for multifocal lens technology - another option for reducing dependence on reading glasses.

 Q12: How soon can I drive after having LASIK eye surgery?

-Most people can resume driving the next day.
-We would recommend not driving for a day or two after surgery.
+Most people can resume driving the next day, although generally, we would recommend not driving for a day or two after surgery.